jojobear2020/Elections_Analysis/README.md

 * ***If adding more data metrics***

 While county is one of the key metrics/indicators, it is essential to know voters’ demographics as well.
-By adding more data metrics, we can analyze voters' preferences and potentially needs (i.e. reform education system).
+By adding more data metrics, we can analyze voters' preferences and potentially needs (i.e. reform education system, etc.).

 ## Conclusion

 We analyzed and confirmed the winner of the elections.
-The data we had was sufficient to so, however, moving forward we suggest to collect more information to see a bigger picture in the voters' trend.
+The data we had was sufficient to do so, however, moving forward we suggest to collect more information to see a bigger picture in the voters' trend.

 # Congratulations, Diana DeGette!